albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

     }
 ```

-Detections have a red background in case of "Attack" and light grey if are identified the threat as "Unusual traffic". (*See it in Fig2*)
+Detections have a red background in case of "Attack" and light grey if threats are identified as "Unusual traffic". (*See it in Fig2*)

 <div style="page-break-after: always;"></div>